datanav/docs/documentation/data-synchronization/data-synchronization-patterns.rst

 **Counteract change and dependency tracking:**

-Sesam will per default only process data that requires processing, as explained in the :ref:`change tracking <change-tracking>` and :ref:`dependency tracking <dependency-tracking>` features.
-In the case of inserting data from Sesam however, these functionalities may cause entities to be reprocessed, which could generate multiple insert messages.
-To counteract this we need to perform a :ref:`hops <hops>` to the pipe's own sink dataset and discard all source entities that already exists in the sink.
+In order to counteract the reprocessing functionalities of :ref:`change tracking <change-tracking>` and :ref:`dependency tracking <dependency-tracking>` features we need to perform a :ref:`hops <hops>` to the pipe's own sink dataset and discard all source entities that already exists in the sink.

 **Batching:**